Curley v. NAMBLA: Background

 In 1997, Barbara and Robert Curley's 10-year-old son Jeffrey was kidnapped, raped and murdered by two men, Salvatore Sicari, 21, and Charlie Jaynes, 22.
 Jeffrey was a latchkey child and knew Sicari from the neighborhood, as he lived only a block away.
 The two men befriended Jeffrey, taking him on car rides to diners.
 They offered to replace his recently stolen bicycle with a new one in exchange for sex.
 When Jeffrey refused, Jaynes killed him in the car's backseat.
 Sicari confessed to his part in the murder but insisted that Jaynes committed the murder.
 NAMBLA literature and a membership card was found in the backseat of the car and in Jaynes' apartment.
 Sicari was convicted of first-degree murder and Jaynes was convicted of second-degree murder and kidnapping.

-Following his son's murder, Robert Curley campaigned for Massachusetts to reinstate the death penalty, which had been ruled unconstitutional in 1975.
+Following his son's murder, Robert Curley campaigned for Massachusetts to reinstate capital punishment, which had been ruled unconstitutional in 1975.
 A bill to do so failed on a tie vote in the Massachusetts House of Representatives shortly after his son's murder.
-He later changed his position and in 2007 opposed death penalty legislation.
+The legislation, which was supported by Governor Paul Cellucci, initially passed, but failed after a single representative, John P. Slattery, changed his mind after the Louise Woodward case.
+He also expressed concern over the bill providing insufficient protection to minorities and not exempting juvenile offenders from execution.
+Robert Curley later changed his position and in 2007 opposed death penalty legislation.

 Lawsuit

 The Curleys filed a civil suit against NAMBLA in 2000, seeking $200 million in damages.
-It charged that NAMBLA's "adult-child sexual relationship propaganda", including Jaynes' viewing of the group's website, caused his violent predatory behavior and urge to have sex with and rape young male children.
+It charged that NAMBLA's "adult-child sexual relationship propaganda", including Jaynes' viewing of the group's website, caused his violent predatory behavior and urge to rape young male children.

 The suit was based on the fact that the convicted murderer had NAMBLA materials and had been found to have visited the group's website.
 The ACLU said that the suit against NAMBLA highlighted censorship of unpopular speech about sexuality.
 According to Wendy Kaminer, a longtime ACLU executive, the case was based on "widespread biases about a supposed link between homosexuality and pedophilia"; in fact, studies have shown that children are more likely to be preyed upon by heterosexuals in their extended families.

 Proving the incitement is difficult given the First Amendment to the U.S. Constitution standards that govern words in any medium.
-At the time the Internet was much less popular, so the point rested on the court's viewing the Internet as such a different media as to warrant a different legal standard.
+At the time, Internet use was much less common, so the point rested on the court's viewing the Internet as such a different media as to warrant a different legal standard.
 Despite the lawsuit's claims, the NAMBLA website displayed no erotica, nor conspiracies to rape or incitements to violence.